msierraltav/rate-my-car/readme.md

 The data is all contained in one big file, so I believe the intention is spread out and optimize in relational style to

+I may confess that I create the first script of python using copilot, and then I modified it by my own needs.
+( I never was use pandas before 🥲)

+Is interesting how many attacks I received to get access to the db and the webpage.

 some key points :

 VIN number : is like a car fingerprint  as not two vehicles in operation with the same number, is composed of 17 characters (digits and capital letters)